Layer Appearance

 Simplify the style in the QGIS project and try again.
 For point features, replace custom point symbols with one of the standard symbols.
 For polygon features, replace hatch styles with semi-opaque fills or any of the supported fill styles.

-- labels are always placed in the centre of the feature, regardless of any placement rules
+A limitation for labels on vector features in Pozi is that labels are placed in the centre of the feature, regardless of any placement rules you’ve configured.

 Features or highlights are mis-shaped